melio0504/rock-paper-scissors/README.md

 - CSS
 - JavaScript

-To understand the modern technology, you have to start understanding the basic fundamentals.
-Actually, I enjoyed learning the plain CSS and JavaScript.
-I want to learn more about this technology.
+To understand the modern technology, you have to start by understanding the basic fundamentals.
+Actually, I enjoyed learning plain CSS and JavaScript.
+I want to learn more about these technologies.